Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 LawCare welcomes feedback on its service.
 When a compliment is received, either by email, phone, or other means, the member of staff receiving the communication will:

-Where possible, the quote is also recorded against the file of a former helpline caller.
+Where possible the quote is also recorded against the file of a support service user.

 Where permission is not given either to report the compliment to other members of staff, or to record it, no note of the telephone call is taken, or the email is deleted.